xihajun/Data-Science-Deep-learning-Sam-Jun/README.md

 Also, we are trying to figure out if the DL algorithms are robust to random errors in the training set, so we add noise for our labels and get an **Accuracy Curve**(it should be the general accuracy curve and not general)

 In addtion, we are going to hide some data, as we can see this function is an one-to-one correspondence, but when we hide one letter(eg, z) if the deep learning algrithm can learned it should be follow the same rule?**(We will try this in 1\*20\*20*1 neural network.)**

+Rather than only consider one letter once, we are also care about sequence.
+If we given sequence, can our model learn the rule as well?
+We will start at sequence with length 2.
+More deeply, if we given label AB can it learned BA?

+After that, we are trying to use **hand-writing letter** image to train a neural to learn it and generate it.
+Of course, see if it can decoded it once given correct labels.

 # Caeser
 ## TODO list
 - [x] **Caeser ciper and impliment deep learning model**